 Powell pointed out what she views as hypocrisy from abortion foes who purport to care about the disability community, but are nowhere to be found when that community is under attack.

 Take, for example, the Republicans’ war on the Affordable Care Act, which prohibits various forms of discrimination by insurance companies that negatively impact people with disabilities, in addition to numerous other benefits.
 The ACA was unpopular among some anti-abortion conservatives due to the contraceptive mandate, and anti-abortion activists have been absent from the front lines of the effort to preserve the landmark health care law.
-And, in 2015, when Trump mocked a disabled reporter at a campaign event, anti-abortion voters most didn’t abandon him as a candidate.
+And, in 2015, when Trump mocked a disabled reporter at a campaign event, anti-abortion voters continued to support his candidacy.

 “If they actually cared about the lives of people with disabilities, they would be supporting them to ensure that their rights are being protected and that they have access to the necessary services and supports,” Powell said.
 “If those services and supports were available more readily, people may feel more equipped to continue with their pregnancies.”